Naracoorte News, sport and weather

 Local News

+THE first Naracoorte weaner sale of 2017 raked in $4.7 million in sales last week.

-New heritage trail in Naracoorte
+Chamber Philharmonia Cologne in Naracoorte

+The classical music ensemble will perform a one time show at St Paul's Anglican Church next Monday.

+Several T20 matches took place in the Naracoorte association last Friday and Saturday night.

 Latest News